L'Anse Indian Reservation: History

 This area was historically the territory of the L'Anse Band of the Lake Superior Band of Chippewa Indians, a large, decentralized group of loosely associated bands around southern Lake Superior.

 The European-American community of L'Anse developed around a French fur trading post set up in colonial times at the site of an Ojibwa village on the bay.
 It continued to develop after the British took control of New France following the Seven Years' War.
 After the War of 1812 between Britain and the United States, negotiations settled the border with Canada, and this area became part of the United States.

 As European-American settlers moved into Michigan in the early 19th century, the United States increased pressure on the Lake Superior Band of Ojibwa to cede their lands to allow unrestricted development.
 The Treaty of 1842, by which the Chippewa ceded lands to the federal government, was one of the largest land cession agreements ever made between the U.S. federal government and Indian tribes.
 It includes provisions and stipulations that the Chippewa retain their rights to fish, hunt and gather on these ceded lands.

 The L’Anse Reservation is both the oldest and largest reservation in Michigan.
 It was established under the Chippewa Treaty of 1854.
 The United States Supreme Court has interpreted this treaty as creating permanent homelands for the Chippewa (Ojibwa Anishnaabeg) band signatories to the treaty.
 The US ultimately acquired land and set up other reservations in Michigan for Chippewa based on this treaty, for instance for the Bay Mills Indian Community.

+760 acres of forestland was transferred from The Nature Conservancy to the Keweenaw Bay Indian Community in 2024.
+The land, located within the ’s 1842 reservation boundary, was purchased from a landowner in 2021.